BankkRoll/gpt4free-nextjs/README.md

 This repository is not linked to or sponsored by the providers of the APIs found within.
 This project is simply a small personal project designed for educational use.
 Website owners can reach out to me for security enhancement or to request their site's removal from this repository.

+## IN PROGRESS 🔧
+- [ ] Fix tls to https/https since nextjs wont support it directly
+- [ ] Finish implementation of all models
+- [ ] UI/UX Designing

 Here's an explanation of the key files and directories related to this project:

 | File/Directory | Description |